 Recent changes to auto insurance legislation opened the way for extended accident benefits coverage.
 As part of its auto insurance reforms, the government changed the ways and amounts which auto insurers payout for medical and rehabilitation costs.
 While the intent aimed for a system that saved insurers’ money while not affecting accident victims in a major way, there are circumstances where an injured party would receive substantially less coverage.
 Topping up accident benefits coverage is now possible.

-Of course, those both add to costs of the first basic section.
+Of course, those both add to the costs of the first basic section.
 The second general section comprises all the optional coverages a motorist can add.
 It’s surprising to some that the Ontario government doesn’t require collision or comprehensive coverage, but there’s no legal need for these.
 Of course, that driver must pay all repair costs connected with any accident or other incidents.
-Usually, to control costs, drivers adjust the amount of deductibles on collision and comprehensive.
+Usually, to control costs, drivers adjust the amount of deductible on collision and comprehensive.
 Raising deductibles reduces the premiums attached to the policy.

 Choosing the right Suzuki vehicle may also give a motorist a price break.
 Four-door sedans, wagon, and SUV models generally insure at lower rates than other designs.

 Suzuki Model Factors that Increase Auto Insurance Costs

 The Suzuki Swift costs more to insure than other, similar vehicles, due to its poor performance with accident claims.
 The Insurance Bureau of Canada collects information on accident claims from across the country.
 From this data, patterns emerge, against which each model compares in a number of insurance categories.

-In the case of accident benefits, the Swift has a frequent occurrence of these claims compared with the average.
+In the case of accident benefits, Swift has a frequent occurrence of these claims compared with the average.
 This suggests that the driver and passengers in a Swift may not be as safely protected as with other cars.
 The remaining Suzuki models fall into national averages for this category.